mickromash/Gore-Particles/README.md

 ## Features

-* Various blood effects based on GZDoom particles
+* Various volumetric blood effects based on GZDoom particles
 * Bleeding wounds
 * Built in blood colours for vanilla monsters (like green blood for hell knight or blue for cacodemon)
 * Customizable blood colour